Bunyip Complex bushfires - other recovery information

 - Superannuation: 1300 131 060 (early access on compassionate grounds)

 - Victorian Disaster Legal Aid: 1800 677 402

-- Australian Passport Information Service: You may be eligible for a free replacement passport if it has been lost or damaged in the fires.
-Call 131 232.
+- Australian Passport Information Service: 131 232 you may be eligible for a free replacement passport if it has been lost or damaged in the fires.

-- Telstra: 132 203 to register for a relief package and/or assistance with free or interim services during the recovery period.
+- Telstra: 132 203 to register for a relief package or interim services.

 Looking after your mental health